 Q: How do I reserve my share?

-We ask a $400 deposit for a whole beef, a $300 deposit for a 1/2 beef, and $150 for a 1/4 share. this helps ensure I have the whole animal sold prior to market date and helps us avoid scrambling for another buyer last minute should anyone forfeit their share.
+We ask a $400 deposit for a whole beef, a $300 deposit for a 1/2 beef, and $150 for a 1/4 share. this helps ensure we have the whole animal sold prior to market date and helps us avoid scrambling for another buyer last minute should anyone forfeit their share.
 This deposit amount is then deducted from the final amount you owe for your beef.

 Q: How do I customize my order?